Keep our content free from ads and paywalls by making a donation to support our work!

 The mayor of Wrocław, Poland’s third-largest city, has been detained as part of an ongoing investigation into alleged corruption and other irregularities at a private university, which has been accused of selling diplomas, including to many public officials.

-Mayor Jacek Sutryk – a political independent but who is aligned with Poland’s current nationally ruling coalition – holds a diploma from the university but has previously insisted it was obtained in good faith.
+Mayor Jacek Sutryk – a political independent, who is however aligned with Poland’s current nationally ruling coalition – holds a diploma from the university but has previously insisted it was obtained in good faith.

 Following procedural activities, Sutryk was transported to the prosecutor’s office in the city of Katowice, Dobrzyński added.
 He did not provide any additional information on the mayor’s detention or the reasons behind it.